Parsoa/SVDSS/README.md

 ### Call SVs

 We are now ready to call SVs.
-Run:
+Run (note that the input `.bam` must be indexed using `samtools index` before running this):

 ```
 SVDSS call --reference GRCh38.fasta --bam smoothed.selective.bam --workdir $PWD --batches N